icerpc/icerpc-docs/content/icerpc-for-ice-users/slice/ice-object.md

 equivalent API: [AsAsync].
 The target service must implement `Ice::Object`; otherwise, `AsAsync` will fail with a [DispatchException] with status code [NotImplemented].

-There is no need for an `uncheckedCast` API in IceRPC + Slice, because you can construct a proxy using its constructor.
+There is no need for an `uncheckedCast` API in IceRPC + Slice, because you can construct a proxy directly with its constructor.
 For example:

 {% side-by-side %}